Charlotte

 What is the average cost of a funeral service in Charlotte?

-According to a recent survey, the average funeral cost for an adult funeral in Charlotte is $5,352 but can range between $4,210 and $6,495.
+According to a recent survey, the average cost of an adult funeral in Charlotte is $5,352, with a range of $4,210 to $6,495.
 This is based on the most commonly selected items for a traditional funeral, including a casket and vault.
 However, it does not include cemetery costs.

 A grave space, a grave marker, and opening/closing the grave can easily cost another $1,500 to $2,500.
-Therefore, a typical traditional funeral and burial cost is likely at least $7,500
+Therefore, a typical traditional funeral and burial costs at least $7,500

 How much does a cremation cost in Charlotte?